Article: The Doors of Creativity Shall Never be Barred – The Iconization Process of the Piyyut “Im Nin’alu” in Contemporary Pop Music

 Lecture: Versions of Theme Design Reality Creation in New Age Culture

 We create our own reality - this is a major idea in the contemporary cultural discourse.
 But how?
 From the Matrix to a magic stick, from positive psychology to mind control technics.
-This lecture, in the framework of a seminar dedicated to New Age and Fantasy Literature at Van Leer Jerusalem Institute, surveys the discourse on the creation of reality.
+Various lectures presented the research on this spiritual (or perhaps actually secularized) theme...

 0 Comments